Travel guide

-South Korea isn't just the land of kimchi, K-pop, and the dramas you've seen on Netflix.
-It's also one of the most technologically advanced destinations on the planet, with telecommunications infrastructure that puts many Western countries to shame.
-If you're traveling to Seoul, Busan, or any corner of this incredible country, connectivity won't be a problem — as long as you arrive with the right eSIM.
+South Korea is not only the land of kimchi, K-pop, and the dramas you've watched on Netflix.
+It is also one of the most technologically advanced destinations on the planet, with a telecommunications infrastructure that puts many Western countries to shame.
+If you're traveling to Seoul, Busan, or any corner of this incredible country, connectivity will not be an issue — as long as you arrive with the right eSIM.

-Millions of Latin American and Spanish travelers discover each year that South Korea is much more than a trendy destination: it's a complete sensory experience where Myeongdong street food, Joseon Dynasty palaces, Hongdae themed cafes, and Haeundae beaches in Busan blend into an unforgettable adventure.
-And to experience it to the fullest, you need to stay connected at all times.
+Millions of Latin American and Spanish travelers discover each year that South Korea is much more than a trendy destination: it is a complete sensory experience where Myeongdong street food, Joseon Dynasty palaces, Hongdae themed cafes, and Haeundae beaches in Busan blend into an unforgettable adventure.
+And to live it to the fullest, you need to be connected at all times.

-In this guide, we'll tell you everything you need to know about mobile connectivity in South Korea: what network awaits you, how much data you actually need, how eSIM works, and why it's the smartest option to avoid overpaying or losing signal during the most important moments of your trip.
+In this guide, we tell you everything you need to know about mobile connectivity in South Korea: what network awaits you, how much data you really need, how eSIM works, and why it is the smartest option to avoid overpaying or losing signal at the most important moments of your trip.

-South Korea doesn't just have good mobile coverage — it has the best in the world.
-The country was a pioneer in launching commercial 5G networks in 2019 and has since built infrastructure that covers practically the entire national territory.
+South Korea not only has good mobile coverage — it has the best in the world.
+The country pioneered the launch of commercial 5G networks in 2019 and has since built an infrastructure that covers practically the entire national territory.
 Download speeds in urban areas like Seoul and Busan can exceed 500 Mbps on 5G, something that is still science fiction in many Latin American and European countries.

 The three major operators in the country — SK Telecom, KT (Korea Telecom), and LG U+ — have 5G coverage in all major cities and on the busiest routes between them.
 In Seoul, the network reaches even the deepest subway stations, underground shopping malls, and stadiums.
-In Busan, coverage is equally strong, from the port to the beaches of Haeundae and Gwangalli.
+In Busan, coverage is equally solid, from the port to Haeundae and Gwangalli beaches.

-4G LTE coverage is the minimum standard practically anywhere in the country, even in rural areas and national parks like Seoraksan or Jeju.
+4G LTE coverage is the minimum standard in virtually any part of the country, even in rural areas and national parks like Seoraksan or Jeju.
 And in major cities, 5G is almost universally available.
-PuraSim eSIMs for South Korea use the networks of the most powerful local operators, ensuring you have access to this world-class infrastructure from the very first moment.
+PuraSim's eSIMs for South Korea use the networks of the most powerful local operators, ensuring you have access to this world-class infrastructure from the very first moment.

 2. How many GB do you need?
-A guide by traveler type
+Guide by traveler type

 This is the million-dollar question when planning a trip to South Korea.
 The honest answer is: it depends on how you travel.
 But if we're looking for a practical recommendation for most Spanish-speaking travelers spending between 7 and 10 days in the country, 10 GB is the sweet spot.

-Let's see why and how that consumption is distributed in a typical day of tourism in Seoul:
+Let's look at why and how that consumption is distributed on a typical tourist day in Seoul:

-- Kakao Maps and transport apps: 50-100 MB.
-They are essential for getting around Seoul and consume little.
+• Kakao Maps and transport apps: 50-100 MB.
+They are essential for getting around Seoul and consume little data.

 What if I'm a light traveler?
-If you only use your phone for maps, WhatsApp, and occasional photos, and you connect to the hotel Wi-Fi at night, 5-6 GB might be enough.
-But keep in mind that in South Korea, you'll want to document absolutely everything — Myeongdong street food, the dancers on Hongdae's streets, the views from Bukhansan — and that drives up consumption more than you think.
+If you only use your phone for maps, WhatsApp, and occasional photos, and connect to hotel Wi-Fi at night, 5-6 GB might be enough.
+But keep in mind that in South Korea you'll want to document absolutely everything — Myeongdong street food, kids dancing in the streets of Hongdae, views from Bukhansan — and that drives consumption higher than you might think.

 What if I'm a heavy traveler?
 If you stream constantly, live stream, work remotely from South Korea, or plan K-pop tours with lots of maps and searches, consider a 20 GB or unlimited plan.
-The 5G speed makes consumption faster than usual.
+The 5G speed means consumption is faster than usual.

 Seoul is one of the largest and best-connected cities on the planet.
 With over 10 million inhabitants in the city and 25 million in the metropolitan area, the Korean capital has built a digital infrastructure that permeates everything: from public transport to night markets.

-Seoul's subway deserves special mention.
-With 9 main lines and over 300 stations, it's one of the most efficient transportation systems in Asia.
+The Seoul subway deserves special mention.
+With 9 main lines and more than 300 stations, it is one of Asia's most efficient transport systems.
 And the best part for travelers: it has data coverage in absolutely all stations and carriages.
-While going from Itaewon to Gangnam, you can download the map of the next neighborhood, check reviews of the restaurant you're going to, or watch the latest episode of the K-drama you're following.
+While you're going from Itaewon to Gangnam, you can download the map of the next neighborhood, check reviews of the restaurant you're going to, or watch the latest episode of the K-drama you're following.

 These are the neighborhoods you can't miss in Seoul and where you'll most need connectivity:

-- Myeongdong: The epicenter of street food and K-beauty shopping.
-Here you'll need maps to find the best tteokbokki and hotteok stalls, and data to search for which skincare products to buy based on Korean reviews.
+• Myeongdong: The epicenter of street food and K-beauty shopping.
+Here you'll need maps to find the best tteokbokki and hotteok stalls, and data to search for which skincare products to buy according to Korean reviews.

-- Bukchon Hanok Village: The neighborhood of traditional Korean houses.
-Maps are essential because the neighborhood is a labyrinth of narrow streets — and you'll want to photograph every corner.
+• Bukchon Hanok Village: The neighborhood of traditional Korean houses.
+Maps are essential because the neighborhood is a maze of narrow streets — and you'll want to photograph every corner.

-- Gangnam: The financial and luxury district that inspired the most viral K-pop song in history.
-Here you'll find shops, high-end restaurants, and the most Instagrammable cafes.
+• Gangnam: The financial and luxury district that inspired the most viral K-pop song in history.
+Here you'll find shops, high-end restaurants, and the best Instagrammable cafes.

-For K-pop fans — and in South Korea, all travelers end up being at least a little bit — tours to agency headquarters (HYBE, SM Entertainment, YG, JYP) are almost mandatory.
-You'll need data to check schedules, queue virtually for BTS's cafe in Dongtan, and of course, share photos in real-time with your followers.
+For K-pop fans — and in South Korea, all travelers end up being at least a little bit K-pop fans — tours to agency headquarters (HYBE, SM Entertainment, YG, JYP) are almost mandatory.
+You'll need data to check schedules, queue virtually for the BTS cafe in Dongtan, and of course, share photos in real-time with your followers.

 If Seoul is the technological heart of South Korea, Busan is its soul.
 The country's second-largest city has everything you can imagine and more: Haeundae Beach — one of Asia's most famous —, the colorful Gamcheon Culture Village, the imposing Haedong Yonggungsa Temple built directly on the sea, and one of the world's largest seafood markets in Jagalchi.